 To our knowledge, this is the first nontrivial algorithm to approximate an arbitrary quantum state with a stabilizer state.\footnote{We thank David Gosset (personal communication) for bringing this barrier to our attention.} Indeed, we are not aware of any prior algorithm better than a brute-force search over all stabilizer states, which takes $2^{O(n^2)}$ time and $O(n^2)$ samples.\footnote{The polynomial sample complexity follows from a straightforward application of the classical shadows framework \cite{HKP20-classical-shadows}.
 See \cite[Corollary 21]{gross2006hudson} for a proof that there are $2^{\Theta(n^2)}$ many stabilizer states.} Thus our algorithm offers a substantial improvement in the regime of $\tau = \omega(n^{-1/4})$.
 Arguably, the most interesting setting of parameters is constant $\tau$, in which case we have a quadratic improvement in sample complexity and a superpolynomial improvement in time complexity.

-Observe that, because we output a witness of stabilizer fidelity at least $\tau - \eps$ with high probability, assuming a state with fidelity $\tau$ exists, our algorithm can be used as a subroutine to \emph{estimate} stabilizer fidelity and, moreover, find a stabilizer state that witnesses this.
+Observe that, because we output a witness of stabilizer fidelity at least $\tau - \eps$ with high probability, assuming a state with fidelity $\tau$ exists, our algorithm can additionally be used as a subroutine to \emph{estimate} stabilizer fidelity and, moreover, find a stabilizer state that witnesses this.
 More precisely, if the goal is to estimate stabilizer fidelity to accuracy $\pm \eps$, then one can break $[0,1]$ into intervals of width $\eps$ and perform a binary search procedure using our algorithm.
 Overall, this takes $O(n/\eps^6)$ samples and $\exp(O(n/\eps^4))$ time.

-As an application, our stabilizer fidelity estimation algorithm could be used to search for better stabilizer decompositions of magic states.
-Recall that magic states are states that, when injected into Clifford circuits, allow for the simulation of universal quantum computation \cite{bravyi2005magicstates}.
-The best-known algorithms for simulating quantum circuits dominated by Clifford gates use decompositions of magic states into linear combinations of stabilizer states, and have a runtime that scales polynomially in the complexity of the decomposition \cite{Bravyi2019simulationofquantum}.
+As an application, our stabilizer state approximation algorithm could be used to search for better stabilizer decompositions of magic states.
+Recall that magic states are states that, when injected into Clifford circuits, allow for universal quantum computation \cite{bravyi2005magicstates}.
+The best-known algorithms for simulating quantum circuits dominated by Clifford gates use decompositions of magic states into linear combinations of stabilizer states and have a runtime that scales polynomially in the complexity of the decomposition, either in terms of the stabilizer rank or stabilizer extent \cite{Bravyi2019simulationofquantum}.
 Hence, better stabilizer decompositions of magic states yield faster algorithms.
-These decompositions are often obtained by writing the tensor product of a small number of magic states (usually on the order of $10$ qubits) as a slightly larger number of stabilizer states \cite{bravyi2016trading, kocia2022improved}.
+These decompositions are often obtained by writing the tensor product of a small number of magic states (usually on the order of $10$ qubits) as linear combination of a slightly larger number of stabilizer states \cite{bravyi2016trading, kocia2022improved}.
 Therefore, if a classical simulation of our algorithm could be made practical for (say) $n \approx 15$ qubits, there is reason to believe that running this algorithm on magic states, combined with a meta-algorithm such as matching pursuit \cite{mallat1994matching}, could find better stabilizer decompositions of magic states and, as a result, improve the runtime of near-Clifford simulation.